keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 }
 {% endhighlight %}

-which causes the `index` column from the `user-address` table to be added to the list of the primary key columns in that table.
+adds the `index` column from the `user-address` table to the list of the primary key columns in that table.

-**Important:** If you set a column (or combination of columns) as a primary key which has duplicate values, the rows will not be imported!
+**Important:** If you set a column (or a combination of columns) as a primary key which has duplicate values, the rows will not be imported!

 See [example [EX115]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/115-multiple-pk-parent).